Today’s Wonder of the Day was inspired by Tristan. Tristan Wonders, “Why are the galapagos islands?” Thanks for WONDERing with us, Tristan!

 Ahoy!
 Climb aboard the S.S.
 Wonderopolis as we set sail for the Galápagos Islands.
-We’re excited for a fantastic voyage to a special place full of wildlife!
+We’re excited for today’s trip to a special place full of wildlife!

-Compared to most of Earth, the Galápagos Islands are fairly young.
-In fact, active volcanoes are still adding to and helping to form the youngest islands in the group.
+Compared to much of Earth, the Galápagos Islands are fairly young.
+In fact, active volcanoes are still adding to the youngest islands in the group.

-Many interesting types of birds can be found on the islands, too.
-The various species of finches found there are often called Darwin’s finches after famous scientist Charles Darwin, who studied the wildlife there.
-Other birds found only on the islands include unique species of hawks, doves, flycatchers, rails and mockingbirds.
+Many types of birds live on the islands, too.
+One example is Darwin’s finches, named after Charles Darwin.
+He was a famous scientist who studied the wildlife of the islands.
+Other birds found only on the islands include special types of hawks, doves, flycatchers, rails, and mockingbirds.

-The Galápagos Islands also feature some interesting sea birds, such as the flightless cormorant, the waved albatross and the rare blue-footed booby.
+Many interesting sea birds also live on the Galápagos Islands.
+This includes the flightless cormorant, the waved albatross, and the blue-footed booby.
 The islands are also home to the only penguin species that lives in tropical waters.

-Sea lions, fur seals, dolphins and whales are also common in the islands.
-However, perhaps the most famous resident of the Galápagos Islands is the giant tortoise.
-The islands were actually named after these creatures — galápago means tortoise in Spanish.
+Sea lions, fur seals, dolphins, and whales also live in the islands.
+However, perhaps the most famous resident is the giant tortoise.
+The islands were actually named after this animal.
+Galápago means tortoise in Spanish.

 Giant Galápagos tortoises are the largest tortoises in the world.
-The largest one ever measured was over five feet long and weighed over 500 pounds!
+The largest one ever measured was over five feet long.
+It weighed over 500 pounds!
 These giants can live to be over 100 years old.